tudelft/racebian/README.md

 sudo umount /dev/mmcblk*
 sudo dd bs=4M if=./build/pi-img/bin/<NAME OF THE IMAGE> of=/dev/<SD CARD DEVICE, NOT PARTITION, ENDS IN blkX> status=progress
 ```

+## TODO:

+-[ ] remove the cross compiled BF-configurator, if usbip works.
+-[ ] write ansible playbooks for uploading betaflight `hex` files
+-[ ] dockerize this to eliminate build-system dependencies
+-[ ] add betaflight_race receiver and optitrack code